Maclean, New South Wales: History

 The Ashby Ferry opened between Maclean and Ashby in 1890, travelling across the Clarence River from MacNaughton Place.
 It was proposed in as part of a railway line which was to run from Grafton to Tweed, crossing the Clarence River at Maclean to Ashby and heading north to Coraki, so as to minimise the amount of river crossings required.
 This ferry was hand-winched to get across the river and was replaced by a steam ferry in 1920.
 The steam ferry was replaced by an old Bluff Point Ferry in 1974, but was still used as a relief ferry until 1981 when it was decommissioned and put on display at the Ferry Park.
 The ferry crossing became a public boat ramp when the bridge connecting Ashby to Chatsworth Island opened in 1981.

 In 1906, the McFarlane Bridge opened over the South Arm of the Clarence River, providing easier access between Maclean and Woodford Island.
 It last opened to allow boats through in 1962.

 In 1957, Maclean became a shire.

 The high school moved to its current site on Woombah Street in 1961.
 It was previously on the same site as the primary school.

 The town suffered an economic downturn after the Pacific Highway bypassed it in 1966, with sugar prices dropping sharply.
 In order to attract tourists to the area, the town leant on its Scottish heritage, with the Scottish Cairn constructed.

 As part of the torch relay ahead of the 2000 Summer Olympics in Sydney, several of the power poles around the town were painted with Scottish tartans.
 Originally, only 100 were painted, however there are now around 240 in Maclean and surrounds.

 In 2004, Maclean Shire was forcibly amalgamated with Grafton City and several other small local councils to form the Clarence Valley Council.

+As of January 2026, Maclean was the home of the oldest continuously running single location grocery store in Australia.
+It opened in 1883 under the name Argyle Store, was later renamed Wingfield's, and was converted into a supermarket in 1969.